 First things, first – you will need some pizza dough on hand before learning about storing and freezing pizza dough.

-Or, you can make your own by using one of our recipes.
-We have an easy basic pizza dough recipe and a sourdough pizza crust.
+- Or, you can make your own by using one of our recipes.
+We have an easy basic pizza dough recipe, pizza dough recipe Bisquick recipe and a easy sourdough pizza crust.

-Storing frozen dough in the fridge is the best way to keep it fresh for up to 2 days.
+Storing recipes with frozen bread dough in the fridge is the best way to keep it fresh.
+How long can you keep pizza dough in the fridge?
+Up to 2 days.

 Frozen Pizza Dough Instructions